 - For multi-level units, chief examiners and unit coordinators must make a qualitative and measurable differentiation between the two levels of a multi-level unit, with students enrolled in the higher-level unit version required to demonstrate greater sophistication in assessment.
 Appropriate measures of greater sophistication may include: more advanced reading; greater independence in the design and development of research topics; use of a wider range of sources; a stronger grasp of key concepts and theories; application of peer learning.

 - Assessment feedback is provided in accordance with the University’s Marking and Feedback Procedure.

 - All assessment task grades, marks and feedback must be returned via Moodle.

-- Feedback is required on end-of-semester centrally invigilated and department-run examinations.
+- Feedback must be made available to students for all scheduled final assessment.
 Feedback can be individual or collective.
 Collective feedback should focus on generic commentary around overall performance, general observations of strengths and weaknesses in responses to exam questions, and suggestions for how students can improve going forward.
 Feedback must not include information which may compromise the validity of a deferred exam.
-The University’s Feedback Guidelines on Student Assessment provide a proforma which may be used to structure feedback on exams.
 Individual numerical marks for students is not mandatory for exams.
 Alternatively, a breakdown of the distribution of marks across the cohort can be included in the collective feedback to students.

-- Feedback on examinations should be posted on Moodle when results are released.
-The Moodle site should include details of when and how students can expect to receive feedback on end-of-semester assessment, and what form it will take (such as generic collective commentary or individual feedback).
+- Feedback on scheduled final assessments should be posted on Moodle shortly after results are released.
+The Moodle site should include details of when and how students can expect to receive feedback on scheduled final assessments, and what form it will take (such as generic collective commentary or individual feedback).

 Responsibility: Chief examiners, unit coordinators, convenors of areas-of-study, course convenors.